 |Venue and Travel|

-The symposium will be held at the Royal Society of Chemistry at Burlington House, Piccadilly, London, W1J 0BA, UK.
+The symposium was held at the Royal Society of Chemistry at Burlington House, Piccadilly, London, W1J 0BA, UK.
 Travel information may be found here.

-The conference dinner will be held on the evening of Monday, 21st May, and this may booked as an optional extra - charge £60.
+The conference dinner was held on the evening of Monday, 21st May, and this could have been booked as an optional extra - charge £60.

-The dinner will be held at the Keeper's House Restaurant at the Royal Academy of Arts, next door to Burlington House, the conference venue.
+The dinner was held at the Keeper's House Restaurant at the Royal Academy of Arts, next door to Burlington House, the conference venue.

-Sponsorship opportunities are available for this meeting, and there are opportunities to sponsor delegate pack inserts and conference social events.
-Please contact the secretariat for further details.
+Sponsorship opportunities were available for this meeting, and there were opportunities to sponsor delegate pack inserts and conference social events.

 We are grateful to EFMC and COMS for supporting this event